Neko-Box-Coder/MicroOmni/README.md

 ## 🔦 Highlight Only (Before finding next)
 To highlight anything without going to it, launch the `OmniHighlightOnly` command.

+This shows the number of matches which you can go to with the `FindNext` and `FindPrevious` keybinds.

 ![Highlight Gif](./Resources/Highlight.gif)

 Recommended binding: